 During two days, the patients of the Unit of Reintegration and Special Cares of the Hospital Casaverde Alicante, accompanied by their therapists and auxiliaries, visited the Nature-Therapy centre MASPHAEL.
 The objective was to carry out activities with very hairy and affectionate animals: THE DONKEYS.

 It is close to use for the first time our new adapted kitchen in Casaverde Alicante’s Hospital.
 Within the Programme for the promotion of the personal autonomy and social reintegration of people with acquired brain injury, endorsed by the Ministry of Health and the Office of Social Welfare, the intervention on the instrumental activities of daily life is of key importance.
-These activities have a greater complexity than the basic ones of daily life and allow for the preparation of meals, cleaning of the home, the use of transport, money management, care of other people, and so on.

 Because of the unfortunate events that took place last Friday, in which two people died, due to a gastroenteritis, the management of the centre and its employees, want to send, with the most sincere condolences to the relatives of the victims, total tranquillity to the public opinion, because the outbreak is in remission and the people affected are improving with a good recovery.
 In this sense, the centre has received the support of the residents’ relatives with whom it has contacted to inform them, in every moment, about the situation in the centre.